thiago-negri/wp-api-cli/docs/MODULES.md

 - `command_name` is the command name, e.g. `authenticate`.
 - `description` is the description of the command, used to output in `--help`.
+- `args` is an array with the positional command line arguments that this command needs.
+- `options` should contain an object with the same properties as the module options, it defines options that aren't global.
 - The `handler` function is called when the user wants to execute this command.

 Full Example